tier4/initial_pose_publisher/readme.md

 Description
 -----------------------

-* The node publishes initialpose when it launched if all parameters are set.
+* The node publishes initialpose when it launched if all pose parameters are set.
 * If one or more pose parameters are lacking, it won't publish.
 * The node waits to publish initialpose atleast one node subscribes it.